 How did you feel about that?
 This is serious.
 Do not make light of it or in any way seem like you like to fire people.
 At the same time, you will do it when it is the right thing to do.
-When it comes to the organization versus the individual who has created a harmful situation, you will protect the organization.
+When it comes to the organisation versus the individual who has created a harmful situation, you will protect the organisation.
 Remember firing is not the same as layoff or reduction in force.

 15. What is your philosophy towards work?

 The interviewer is not looking for a long or flowery dissertation here.
 Do you have strong feelings that the job gets done?
 Yes.
 That's the type of answer that works best here.
-Short and positive, showing a benefit to the organization.
+Short and positive, showing a benefit to the organisation.

 16. If you had enough money to retire right now, would you?